Pound for Pound Explained

 This concept originated from the boxing world, where discussions about the greatest fighters of all time led to debates about how fighters from different eras and weight classes could be compared.
 Over time, the "Pound for Pound" idea has transcended boxing and is now commonly applied to other combat sports, such as mixed martial arts (MMA).

-P4P Rankings Level the Playing Field
+P4P Ranking Systems Level the Playing Field

-Younger Mike Tyson wearing boxing gloves and shorts before a boxing match.
+A young Mike Tyson wearing boxing gloves and shorts before a boxing match.